PrefectHQ/prefect/docs/tutorial/flows.md

 1. All Prefect workflows are defined within the context of a flow.
 2. Every Prefect workflow must contain at least one `flow` function that serves as the entrypoint for execution of the flow.
-3. Flows can include calls to tasks as well as to child flows, which we call "subflows" in this context.
+3. Flows can include calls to tasks, vanilla python as well as child flows, which we call "subflows" in this context.
 At a high level, this is just like writing any other Python application: you organize specific, repetitive work into tasks, and call those tasks from flows.

 The simplest way get started with Prefect is to import and annotate your Python function with the [@flow](/api-ref/prefect/flows/#prefect.flows.flow) decorator.
 The script below fetches statistics about the main Prefect repository.
 Let's turn it into a Prefect flow: